-Well...if your sweet, gentle Cocker Spaniel suddenly turns into a snarling demon when anyone approaches his food bowl while he's eating - that's food aggression!
+Well...if your sweet, loving Cocker Spaniel suddenly turns into a snarling demon when anyone approaches his food bowl while he's eating - that's dog food aggression!

-They fiercely guarded their food and only the fittest and strongest dogs survived.
+They had to fight for their share of the 'spoils' and fiercely guarded their food, and only the fittest and strongest dogs survived.

-If you then remove his food from him you may be compounding the problem, as this will only serve to confirm his original fears that you were going to steal his food!
+If you then remove his food from him you'll be making the problem worse because you'll have confirmed that he was right all along - you were going to steal his food!

-Food aggression in dogs may also be triggered where there's a leadership issue - the owner relaxes his leadership, the dog becomes aware of it and views the lapse as a weakness.
+Food aggression in dogs may also be triggered where there's a question over leadership, for example, the owner relaxes his role as leader, the dog becomes aware of it and views the lapse as a weakness.

-In a pack, (wild or domestic) members will usually compete with one another and the strongest will win the position of alpha dog.
+In a pack, (wild or domestic) members will usually compete with one another and the strongest will win the position of head of the pack.

-All packs need a leader and, if your dog sees a weakness in you, he will almost certainly try to assume the role of alpha dog (which, by the way, could also be female - it just means 'top dog').
+All packs need a leader and if your Cocker sees a weakness in you he'll almost certainly try to assume the role of alpha male (which, by the way, could also be female - it just means 'top dog or leader').

 The first signs of food aggression in dogs are subtle and very easily overlooked.
-Some or all of the following signs may be observed if you approach your dog while he's eating, for example, he may:
+Some or all of the following signs may be seen if you walk towards your dog while he's eating, for example, he may:

 If you notice any of these 'early warning signs', you must act quickly to address them before they escalate into the following more obvious signs of food aggression in dogs.